-2 This IFRS applies to a transaction or other event that meets the definition of a business combination.
-This IFRS does not apply to:

-- (a) the accounting for the formation of a joint arrangement in the financial statements of the joint arrangement itself. - (b) the acquisition of an asset or a group of assets that does not constitute a business.
-In such cases the acquirer shall identify and recognise the individual identifiable assets acquired (including those assets that meet the definition of, and recognition criteria for, intangible assets in IAS 38 Intangible Assets) and liabilities assumed.
+- This Ind AS applies to a transaction or other event that meets the definition of a business combination.
+This Ind AS does not apply to: - (a) the accounting for the formation of a joint arrangement in the financial statements of the joint arrangement itself. - (b) the acquisition of an asset or a group of assets that does not constitute a business.
+In such cases the acquirer shall identify and recognise the individual identifiable assets acquired (including those assets that meet the definition of, and recognition criteria for, intangible assets in Ind AS 38, Intangible Assets) and liabilities assumed.
 The cost of the group shall be allocated to the individual identifiable assets and liabilities on the basis of their relative fair values at the date of purchase.
-Such a transaction or event does not give rise to goodwill. - (c) a combination of entities or businesses under common control (paragraphs B1-B4 provide related application guidance). - 2A The requirements of this Standard do not apply to the acquisition by an investment entity, as defined in IFRS 10 Consolidated Financial Statements, of an investment in a subsidiary that is required to be measured at fair value through profit or loss.
+Such a transaction or event does not give rise to goodwill. - (c) [Refer Appendix 1] - 2A The requirements of this Standard do not apply to the acquisition by an investment entity, as defined in Ind AS 110, Consolidated Financial Statements, of an investment in a subsidiary that is required to be measured at fair value through profit or loss. - 2B Appendix C deals with accounting for combination of entities or businesses under common control.